JimMarshall35/Microcontroller_Tetris/README.md

 Plays the tetris music by using a timer interrupt to automatically toggle a pin generating a square wave with no involvement from the CPU, and another timer interrupt with an ISR and a longer period between interrupts to sequence the notes that make up the tune

-Saves high score to flash with wear leveling, filling up the final 2kb page with high scores before deleting it and carrying the high scores over when the end of the page is reached (it does this sub-optimally, saving the entire block of six high scores each time when it could only save the highest one - to be revisited)
+Saves high score to flash with wear leveling, filling up the final 2kb page with high scores and only erasing the page and carrying the high scores over when the page is full (it does this sub-optimally, saving the entire block of six high scores each time when it could only save the highest one, although this way does make it faster to seek the latest high scores on startup)